The current state of heat network regulations - As of April 2025

 What is Insite Energy doing in the meantime?

-DESNZ and Ofgem are working hard to bring transparency, fairness, and accountability to the industry.
+The Department for Energy Security and Net Zero (DESNZ) and Ofgem are working hard to bring transparency, fairness, and accountability to the industry.
 With change on the horizon, Insite Energy are actively taking part in navigating these unchartered waters to ensure smooth sailing into regulation.
-How?

 We are actively participating in Ofgem’s consultations to advocate for our residents’ best interests.
-Prior to this, we have worked together with industry bodies, including DESNZ and the UK District Energy Association (UKDEA), to escalate issues faced by heat network consumers.
+Prior to this, we have worked together with industry bodies, including DESNZ, the Association and Decentralised Energy (ADE), and the UK District Energy Association (UKDEA), to escalate issues faced by heat network consumers.
 We also help clients to adhere to Heat Trust Scheme Rules where possible.

-Ahead of the expected 2025 changes, to ensure our customers receive the best possible service, the Customer Service Team and I have been continuously reviewing our internal systems and processes.
-Our goal is to ensure we meet the new regulatory standards, with a focus on improving our transparency and support to customers.
+Ahead of the expected changes, the Customer Service Team have been continuously reviewing our internal systems and processes.
+Our goal is to ensure we not only meet the new regulatory standards, and also focus on improving our transparency and support to residents, but provide the best possible service

-We remain committed to keeping you informed as these regulations take shape and I want to assure you that your experience as a customer remains a top priority for Insite Energy.
+We remain committed to keeping you informed as these regulations take shape and we want to assure you that your experience remains a top priority for Insite Energy.